 When it does occur, pets often display grumpiness and a lack of energy if they aren’t lashing out.
 Typically enjoyable activities loose their luster and appeal.
 Some dogs experience detachment from things they used to get excited about.

 SSRI & K9 Complications

 Antidepressants, such as Prozac, are dangerous medications for animals especially when used incorrectly.
 Improper dosage can cause, at the very least, vomiting and lethargic behavior.

 Serious complications include serotonin syndrome which is a condition marked by agitation, high body temperatures or shivering, accelerated heart rate, disorientated behavior, tremors and even seizures.
-A serious overdose could even cause death.
+An overdose could even cause death.

 Proper Prozac Dosage